trumpeterchris/Weather2Sheet/README.md

 Compiling and Installing Wu
 ---------------------------

+Mac users can install wu through the [Homebrew](http://brew.sh) system by typing:

+	brew install wu

+It can also be compiled from source.
 Wu is written in the [Go programming language](http://golang.org/) (version 1.0 or later).
-If you don't have a Go compiler, you'll need to install one.
-Detailed instructions are [here](http://golang.org/doc/install.html).
+If you don't have a Go compiler, [you'll need to install one.](http://golang.org/doc/install.html).

 To obtain the source code for wu: